Withdrawal: What Doctors Don't KnowApr 22, 2021

 The complexity of the antidepressant withdrawal or benzodiazepine withdrawal experience can at first seem baffling to the person experiencing it, and therefore it stands to reason that your average doctor or psychiatrist (a person who might be book smart but not wise or thoughtful) might be confused.

 Yes, the symptoms of withdrawal might be physical, including things like headaches, nerve pain, digestive issues, head pressure, tight muscles, and burning skin.
-But at the same time, an individual might be completely overwhelmed by heightened anxiety, deep depression, spiritual fear, or obsessive and negative thinking.
+But at the same time, an individual might be completely overwhelmed by heightened anxiety, depression, spiritual fear, or obsessive and negative thinking.
 Again, these medications tinker with the very chemical foundations of our wellness, stupidly attempting to manipulate what God thoughtfully created.

 The solution to actually quieting this complex cluster of symptoms then must not be stupid and simple, but open-minded and holistic.
 Which brings me to my next point.